joshmcarthur/vagrant-list/README.md

 If you are still using a gem version though, it's worth considering the package upgrade, as that seems to be the preferred way for end-users to install Vagrant nowadays and will probably be better supported than a gem install.

+##### Vagrant < 1.1.x

+If you are using a version of Vagrant older than 1.1.x, then you need to install an older version of this gem from Rubygems - only 0.0.5 and below will work with Vagrant 1.0.x:

+`gem install vagrant-list --version "0.0.5"`

+Please note that versions older than 0.0.5 **will not** work with Vagrant 1.1.x and above.

 ### How do I use it?

 #### From the CLI